VirtusLab/besom/README.md

 ## Requirements

-JDK 11 or higher is required.
+- JDK 11 or higher is required
+- Scala 3.3.1 or higher is required

 Scala CLI is the recommended build tool, other tools are also supported.
 Besom will recognize Scala CLI and SBT programs